allenai/lerobot/README.md

 This fork adds a minimal `molmoact2` policy wrapper for Hugging Face MolmoAct2 checkpoints, with the goal of reproducing LIBERO evaluation results.
 The wrapper is inference-only: it loads a converted HF model checkpoint with `AutoProcessor` and `AutoModelForImageTextToText`, passes LIBERO observations into the checkpoint's `predict_action(...)`, and keeps normalization/action scaling inside the HF checkpoint. `checkpoint_path` can be either a local converted checkpoint directory or an HF model repo id such as `user/model`.

+This branch is pinned to LeRobot `v0.5.1` to match exactly the version used for evaluation in our experiments.

 The wrapper uses the current MolmoAct2 HF inference flags: `enable_depth_reasoning`, `enable_adaptive_depth`, `enable_cuda_graph`, and `normalize_language`.
 CUDA graph inference is enabled by default, so the first few calls can be slower while graphs are captured; warm up with a few rollout steps before timing.
 Older `use_depth_reasoning` / `use_adaptive_depth` eval YAMLs are still accepted as compatibility aliases.

 For reproducibility, this fork also updates evaluation seeding for `molmoact2`.
 LIBERO eval is often run with parallel/vectorized environments, so a single global RNG state makes results harder to reproduce across different batch sizes and sharding.
 During evaluation, each episode gets a deterministic seed derived from `cfg.seed`.
 For `molmoact2`, that per-episode seed is also used to create the `torch.Generator` passed into the HF model action sampler.
 Set `OMP_NUM_THREADS=1` and `MKL_NUM_THREADS=1` when reproducing reported LIBERO numbers, since CPU-side numeric/simulator threading can change closed-loop outcomes.